Deep Vein Thrombosis | Phlebitis Treatment | St. Louis

-DVT treatment begins immediately to prevent pulmonary embolism or the clot growing in size.
+Deep vein thrombosis treatment begins immediately to prevent pulmonary embolism or the clot growing in size.

-Treatment for DVT usually involves prescription blood thinners.
+Deep vein thrombosis treatment usually involves prescription blood thinners.
 Heparin is given through a vein (intravenously, or IV) or as an injection.
 Warfarin is a pill.

 You will have blood tests often so your physician can determine the effectiveness of the medications on your clots.

 Your doctor also may recommend that you elevate your leg, use a heating pad, exercise and compression socks.
 These can alleviate pain and swelling.